sosegon/msc-uoe/Literature.md

 **Morrison, B. B., & DiSalvo, B. (2014, March).
 Khan academy gamifies computer science.
 In Proceedings of the 45th ACM technical symposium on Computer science education (pp. 39-44).
 ACM.**

 This paper talks about the gamification of Khan academy.
 The important part here is the gamification scheme used by this organization: Badges, energy points, goals, progress indicators.

+**O'Brien, H. L., & Toms, E. G. (2010).
+The development and evaluation of a survey to measure user engagement.
+Journal of the Association for Information Science and Technology, 61(1), 50-69.**

+This paper presents a framework to evaluate user engagement